vhuynhle/rust-exercises/src/chapter_1/hello.md

 # Hello, World!

+## The challenge

+> Ask the user for their name and greet them.

+## Solution
 This is a variation of the classic "Hello, World" program.
-Instead of just printing out a fixed string, we will ask for a name and use it in our greeting:
+Instead of just printing out a fixed string, we to read a string use it in our greeting:

 ```
 What is your name?